Skip to content

 What People Often Forget to Include

 The purchase price is just the starting point.
 Many people find that annual costs — subscription software, a replacement charger, a decent mouse or external monitor — add up to a surprisingly meaningful figure over time.
 It can help to tally these up honestly before running the numbers.
 A modest annual accessories budget over three years adds a small but real amount to your daily cost.
-Small individually, but worth considering when comparing equipment options or setting freelance day rates.
+Small individually, but relevant when comparing equipment options or setting freelance day rates.

 How This Connects to Your Day Rate